 Mental health related absence is the most common cause of long-term sickness absence in UK workplaces.
-Stress related absence in particular has increased, with 37% of respondants to the CIPD and Simply Health Health and Well-being survey saying that stress-related absence had increased in the last year.
+Stress-related absence in particular has increased, with 37% of respondents to the CIPD and Simply Health Health and wellbeing survey saying that stress-related absence had increased in the last year.
 Work-related stress, depression or anxiety accounts for 44% of work-related ill health and 54% of working days lost, in 2018/19 (HSE, 2019).
 As well as sickness absence, poor mental health at work can lead to increased staff turnover, reduced engagement and high presenteeism.

-These facts relate to a world pre-COVID-19; early indications suggest that the pandemic (and measures taken by government to control it such as lockdown and social distancing) will have a significant impact upon the mental health of employees.
-It is very possible that these mental health implications will be felt for many months and even years.
-As early as two weeks into lockdown, employees were reporting a range of health effects including negative impacts on mental health and overall well-being.
+These facts relate to a world pre-COVID-19; indications suggest that the pandemic (and measures taken to control it such as lockdowns and social distancing) will have a significant impact upon the mental health of employees.
+It is very possible that these mental health implications will be felt for many months or even years.

-This guide outlines considerations and provides advice for employers, people professionals and people managers on how employee mental health can be supported as lockdown ends and there is a phased return to the workplace.
+This guide outlines considerations and provides advice for employers, people professionals and people managers on how employee mental health can be supported as the course of the pandemic and our recovery continues.

 What is mental health?